janpeuker/awesome-tech-roles/README.md

 - [The roaring twenties](https://twitter.com/josephmoon_ai/status/1486133352608382977?s=21) - Tweet storm on modern data analysis tools and how they helped data scientists and analysts step out in the limelight.

 #### Data Engineer
-Similar to: Machine Learning Engineer, Analytics Engineer
+Similar to: Machine Learning Engineer, Analytics Engineer, Business Intelligence (Intel) Engineer

-See also: Data Analyst, Software Engineer (SWE)
+See also: Data Analyst, Software Engineer (SWE), Integration Engineer

+- [Business Intelligence Engineers](https://hevodata.com/learn/business-intelligence-engineers/) - Advertorial but clear description of a Business Intel Engineer - for comparison with external facing engineers, see also Palantir "Forward Deployed Engineer" below.
 - [Coding habits for data scientists](https://www.thoughtworks.com/en-us/insights/blog/coding-habits-data-scientists) - ThoughtWorks on the edge between data science and engineering.
 - [Data as a Product in Data Meshes](https://martinfowler.com/articles/data-mesh-principles.html#DataAsAProduct) - Zhamak Dehghani coined the term data mesh and with that also new roles, Data Product Managers and Data Platform Teams and the [DataOps Manifesto](https://dataopsmanifesto.org/en/) (see Team Topologies).
 - [Data First at Grab](https://engineering.grab.com/data-first-sla-always) - Blog from Grab (Steve Yegge [their ML ops automation is a competitive advantage](https://steve-yegge.medium.com/saying-goodbye-to-the-best-gig-i-ever-had-a33736833c1e)) on their Data Engineering SLA&apos;s.